Skip to main content

 • Internal sharing (Company): Automatically accessible to all team members inside Lane by default for every roadmap created.

-• Public sharing (Public): Share a view-only version with external stakeholders, such as customers or partners, via a secure public link.
+• Public sharing: Share a view-only version with external stakeholders, such as customers or partners, via a secure public link.
+To learn more about sharing publicly, see the Public Roadmaps section below.

 Best practices